Maria1709/Programming-for-Data-Analysis-Project/README.md

 To assess and diagnose autism health professionals use a checklist type questionaire to check various details about that individual.
 For toddlers the Qchat 10 is used and this will not just help a multidisciplinary team to diagnose the condition but also the level of serverity ranging form mild to severe autism.
 This is just a guide and not always a true or exact refelection of that individual but it can show where one is weak or strong in a particular area, but keep in mind depending on the day it is done and if that individual is ill or tired or nervous, scared these will all affect the outcome of this test.
+Also a great deal of training is required for the person carrying out the screeing test to allow accuracy.
 ### Q-CHAT-10
 Quantitative Checklist for Autism in Toddlers
 This is a quick referral guide for parents to complete about their toddler (12 – 36 months) with concerns about autism.